 When starting a project, you must be sure that it will be completed on time that the costs will be in the budget and ensure that all the team members are focused on the delivery of the completed project.
 But, there is one more piece of the puzzle that makes every project successful, and it is quality.

-When the project is done quality, client’s expectations and reality meets.
 If a project is delivered, but it fails to meet the specification agreed and does not meet the customer’s expectations, then the project has in fact failed.
 So, there is a real need to ensure that quality is central to any project.
 With creating a good project quality plan, all the tasks, and activities that need to be undertaken to ensure the quality that client is asking will be identified.
 The quality plan needs to clearly identify who is responsible for what in the team and give details of all the procedures and systems that will ensure a quality project.

 - Customer satisfaction which will result in further businesses.